5of5/edgein-next/README.md

 ```
 docker compose version
 ```
-any issues and you probably have an outdated docker install (command used to be docker-compoose)
+any issues and you probably have an outdated docker install (command used to be docker-compose)

-### Start Docker containers
+### Start Docker Containers
 ```
 npm run docker:start
 ```